xplosionmind/old.tommi.space/_jar/2020-06-04-brain-database.md

 permalink: /brain-database
 lang: en
 code: 0
+description: "Maybe I’m just losing my time, but I believe it would be so nice if I could list out in this page **all of the things I know** and the ones I need or want to learn sooner or later."
 ---
-Maybe I’m just losing my time, but I believe it would be so nice if I could list out in this page **all of the things I know** and the ones I need or want to learn sooner or later.

 Every topic should have its namesake counterpart in the [knowledge](./knowledge) page, with a link to the resources I took advantage of to learn it.